jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/livesync/index.md

 4. Select the **SDK for Node.js** Starter, then click **CONTINUE**.
 5. Give the app a name, then click **FINISH**.

 Soon, your app will be running on Bluemix.
-Click the URL after Route to view it.
+Click the URL after Routes to view it.
+![Sample starter app][5]

 <a name='connect'></a>
 ##Connect the Node.js app instance to DevOps Services